 This family-run bed and breakfast is set in a converted factory in the conservation area of De Beauvoir in Islington and has four en suite rooms that surround a stylish loft space.
 A self-service breakfast in a shared dining room-lounge area, free run of the kitchen, and a courtyard garden make it feel homely, though if you want to explore, you have a whole of Dalston’s cafés and restaurants around the corner.

-SoHostel has a lot going for it with its nicely priced dorm rooms, twins and doubles (starting at £55), a roof terrace and guest-only bar and roof garden, free wifi, and breakfast (£5).
+Decked out in bright primary colours, beanbags, funky London murals and its own roof terrace, this hostel is a strong contender among London's budget accommodation.
+SoHostel certainly has a lot going for it with its light, spacious, nicely priced dorm rooms, twins and doubles (starting at £25 for a shared dorm).
+After a long day of strolling around the sights, you can enjoy a tipple at the guest-only bar and soak up the views from the roof garden.
+There's also free wifi and breakfast is only a fiver.
 But it’s the location that can’t be beaten.
 You could spend a week exploring central London from your base here on Dean Street and never have to set foot on – or have to pay for – public transport.

-Craftsman José Raido is behind this attractive and original family-run hotel near Camberwell Green.
-A Hispanic theme dominates: think funky bathroom tiles in the bright, high-ceilinged bedrooms, for example, and imported Mexican film posters, while the bed frames were forged by José himself.
-A good breakfast is served for £5 and there’s an honesty bar too, not to mention plenty of local buzzing options to whet your appetite.
-Single rooms start at £90.
+This family-run hotel has José Raido to thank for its attractive and original craftsmanship.
+He’s responsible for the brightly coloured décor and he made the bedframes himself.
+A good breakfast is included in some rooms and there’s an honesty bar too, not to mention plenty of local buzzing options to whet your appetite.
+Single rooms start at £60.

 Despite the corporate-sounding name, Safestay Holland Park is, in fact, one of the city’s leafiest hostel options, with beautiful gardens and a terrace partly built in a Jacobean mansion within Holland Park.
-Accommodation options run from en twin rooms to 33-bed dormitories (with bunk beds with reading lights and privacy curtains, from £17 per night), there’s 24-hour reception and even a cash machine on site.
+Accommodation options run from twin rooms to 33-bed dormitories (bunk beds with reading lights and privacy curtains from £11 per night), there’s 24-hour reception and even a cash machine on site.
 Elephant and Castle has another branch.